 According to a check on Reuter’s websites.
 London-listed stocks of Russia-focused firms.
 Including Abramovich’s Evraz – gold and silver producer Polymetal.
 Have lately jumped into the most-bought stocks lists at many of Britain’s top investing platforms.

 And prior to its suspension, Evraz shares fell by 67 percent.
 While Polymetal has fallen by more than 85 percent.
 Since Russia’s invasion began on February 24.

 “It’s insane to me to be playing with fire.
 Yet other individuals prefer to place bold bets.”
 “And that will never change.”
-Said Holly Mackay, the creator and CEO of personal finance website Boring Money.
+Said Holly Mackay, the creator, and CEO of the personal finance website Boring Money.

-The Financial Conduct Authority, the market regulator.
+The Financial Conduct Authority is the market regulator.
 Says to Reuters that it was keeping an eye on the issue.